 - Remove the speakers from the box and locate the mounting hardware. - Put the speaker on the beam at the selected location as close to the sound board as possible. - Mount the bracket on the appropriate set of screw holes at the side of the speaker.
 Use the silver self taping screws supplied to mount the bracket to the speaker. - Mount the speaker with 4 screws, black Phillip head screws to the beam.
 (See III.
 140) - Connect the power cable to the speaker and the multi plug strip.
-Connect the RCA cable to the speaker and to the CPU.
-Make sure to keep the data cable away from the AC power cable.
+Connect the RCA cable to the speaker and make sure to keep this cable away from the AC power cable.

-NOTE: Never run audio cables together with AC power cables as this may cause noise in the speaker.
+NOTE: Never run audio cables together with AC power cables as this will cause noise in the speaker.